mlaursen/react-md/documentation/README.md

 This is the second most useful development script.
 It will only run the [prebuild](#prebuild) script and concurrently run the [watch:react-md](#watchreact-md) and [start:dev](#startdev).
 Mostly use this script if you only need to see the examples changes without any docgen or SassDoc updates.

+### dev:minimal
+This is a script that will remove any existing assets, run the webpack watcher, and start the development server.
+This is assuming that all the databases have been built and the react-md code has been compiled already.

 ### dev:all
 Whew.
 This is the most useful development script to use.
 It will run the [prebuild](#prebuild) script